jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 ---
 title: DRAFT OPEN FOR COMMENTS – Flyweight/Multiton Design Pattern
-description: When you thought you only wanted a Singleton, but you just can't stop at one
+description: When you thought you only wanted a Singleton, but you just couldn't stop at one
 unlisted: true
 ---